 The need for robust infrastructure and real asset development is increasing to support the fast growing economies in Asia.
 Real asset development typically involves long- tenured projects and is most suitable for investors with patient capital like pension funds and insurers.
 Opportunities in this space include:

-- Sustainable Energy and Power Investment Opportunities – Increased focus on green energy has led to attractive opportunities in this space.
+Increased focus on green energy has led to attractive opportunities in this space.

-- Real Estate – With increasing digitization, that has been further accelerated by COVID, various real estate segments like data centers and logistics centers are witnessing strong growth and have attracted significant attention from private credit investors.
+With increasing digitization, that has been further accelerated by COVID, various real estate segments like data centers and logistics centers are witnessing strong growth and have attracted significant attention from private credit investors.

-- Diversification away from China as a financier – With growing anti-sentiment against China, there is an impetus across the globe to reduce financing and trade dependence on China.
+With growing anti-sentiment against China, there is an impetus across the globe to reduce financing and trade dependence on China.
 SE Asia historically has relied significantly on China led financing.
 However, with the changing tides, the need for diversification away from China as a financier should further boost demand for private credit, particularly in the SE Asia region.

 Within Asia, Pierfront Capital backed by Temasek has a notable presence in this segment.
 Some of Pierfront’s featured EM investments include debt exposure to an India-based renewable energy developer, Greenko, and an Indonesia mine, Merdeka.